Connecticut Labor Laws Guide

 In addition to the above-listed occupations, workers in agriculture, automobile salespeople, and drivers (if the US Secretary of Transportation has the power to establish minimum hours of service) are also exempt from overtime.

-There are only 2 positions that should be under the exempt category, but are specifically protected — paralegals and nurses, as they are both in the category of professional staff.
-That means — they are eligible for overtime pay after 40 hours worked in a week.
+There are only 2 positions that should be under the exempt category, but are specifically protected — paralegals and nurses, as they’re both in the category of professional staff.
+That means they’re eligible for overtime pay after 40 hours worked in a week.

 Connecticut break laws

-In the state of Connecticut, employers are required to provide meal breaks lasting at least 30 minutes, after an employee has worked for 7.5 hours consecutively.
-However, there is an exception to this rule, and we'll explain it in the following segment.
+In the state of Connecticut, employers are required to provide meal breaks lasting at least 30 minutes after an employee has worked consecutively for 7.5 hours.
+However, there’s an exception to this rule, and we’ll explain it in the following segment.

-As for providing the rest breaks, employers in Connecticut are not required to offer them.
+As for providing rest breaks, employers in Connecticut aren’t required to offer them.

 Here’s what else employees and employers need to know about break laws in Connecticut.